Stuart Forster visits the Aquiles da Mota Lima Museum of Matches in Tomar, Portugal.

 Walking from room to room, spotting a fire extinguisher hanging on a wall, made me wonder about the cost of fire insurance for this museum.
 After all, the heads of countless matches can still be seen peeking from behind the packaging collected by da Mota Lima.

-This museum is free to visit and open from Tuesday to Sunday from 10am to 1pm then from 2pm to 6pm.
+This museum is free to visit and is open from Tuesday to Sunday from 10.00 am to 1.00 pm then from 2.00 pm to 6.00 pm.
 It’s a striking place.
 Of course, you’d expect nothing less of a museum with so many matchboxes.

 Learn more about Portugal’s tourism attractions on the Visit Portugal website.